-- PL will support any employee to stay at home and get tested even if they only - Maintain records of all employees, patrons and contractors' details for contact
+- PL will support any employee to stay at home and get tested even if they only have mild symptoms. - Have a plan in place to immediately close down for cleaning and contact tracing if there is a confirmed case of COVID-19. - Maintain records of all employees, patrons and contractors' details for contact tracing.